talkingtree-ai/enterprise/docs/onprem/docker.md

 For additional help or to report issues:
 - Email: connect@talkingtree.app
-- Please have your AWS account ID availble
+- Please have your AWS account ID available
 - Provide detailed error messages and steps to reproduce